400k+

 2,500+ companies trust REVELO with their tech hiring needs

-What Is an AI Product Developer?
+What Is an AI Product Engineer?

-Why Hire AI Product Developers?
+Why Hire AI Product Engineers?

 AI product engineers blend machine learning expertise with product thinking, and the market compensates accordingly.
 US salaries average $134,117 to $146,533 per year (ZipRecruiter and Glassdoor, 2026).
-Juniors start around $110,000, while senior AI product engineers earn $174,143 or more — with top-25% earners exceeding $202,846 annually.
+Juniors start around $110,000, while senior AI product engineers earn $174,143 or more, with top-25% earners exceeding $202,846 annually.
 This hybrid role commands a premium because it spans both technical and product domains.

 Latin American AI product engineers cost $117,200 to $194,100 per year all-in, including salary, benefits, compliance, and management fees.
 Senior talent from Brazil, Argentina, and Mexico falls in the $136,200 to $194,100 range, while mid-level engineers run $126,700 to $184,600.
 These figures represent US-facing roles requiring English fluency and real-time timezone overlap, not local-market rates.